 c.
 Prevention of communicable diseases by knowing preventive measures, by creating awareness among family members and community.

-B. Formation of students' cabinets: Go to the Topic
+B. Formation of students’ cabinets:

 The implementation of Swachh Patashala/ WASH in Schools programme and students cabinets should be monitored by all the inspecting and monitoring officers of school education department and SSA.